Myanmar's HIV patients shunned despite progress in treatment

 A 48-year-old mother from Ayeyarwady Region has a similar tale to Cho.
 She says her community shunned her family when their HIV status came to light three years ago.

-“Since I got HIV, nobody asked me to work at their homes any more,” said the woman, a laborer who looks much older than her years.
+“Since I got HIV, nobody asked me to work at their homes any more,” said the woman, a labourer who looks much older than her years.

 She and her five-year-old son, also HIV positive, survive on fruits and vegetables from their garden.